 Yes, it is that simple!
-Do this thrice a day for best result.
+Do this thrice a day for best results.

-That ointment you use in your runny nose and headache!
+That ointment you use for your runny nose and headache?

 In fact, it’s quite popular among welders for quick relief.
-But the truth is the jelly-like substance make your eyes clean and watery.
+But the truth is the jelly-like substance makes your eyes clean and watery.

-Now let’s see how you gonna apply it.
+Now let’s see how you are to apply it.

-Carefully apply some Vicks vapor under the eyes.
-Repeat it twice a day.
-But first a warning: ensure not to get any jelly into your eyes.
+Carefully apply some Vicks VapoRub under the eyes.
+Repeat it twice daily.
+But first, a warning: make sure to not get any jelly into your eyes.